These protocols are being updated for changes that were made as of March 12, 2022. Please watch for the update!

 Key measures that are required include: The wearing of face coverings inside school buildings, maintaining a communicable disease plan, maintaining an isolation space in schools and submitting a plan for operation.

 The Oregon Health Authority/Oregon Department of Education has made It is mandatory for students and staff to wear face coverings when inside a school building.
-The goal of requiring face coverings is to ensure students are able to safely return to full-time, in-person learning this fall, five days per week and with minimal disruptions.
+The goal of requiring face coverings is to ensure students are able to safely remain in full-time, in-person learning, five days per week and with minimal disruptions.
 Face coverings are required on public transit, including school buses, for passengers and drivers until lifted by the federal government.
 The CDC order for mandatory use of face coverings on public transit cannot be waived by state or local authorities.
 The CDC guidance is available on the CDC website.

 On August 19 Governor Kate Brown announced that she would be directing the Oregon Health Authority (OHA) to issue a rule requiring all public and private school staff members and volunteers to be fully vaccinated by October 18, or six weeks from FDA approval, whichever is later.
 As with state employees and healthcare workers - religious and medical/disability-related exceptions apply.
 GBSD will provide specifics on this requirement once the information is available.

-At this time, GBSD is not allowing volunteers inside of the school during the school day.
+At this time, GBSD is allowing volunteers with proof of vaccination status.

 Elementary schools will continue to use classroom cohorts for students to the extent possible.Class cohorting will not be implemented for middle or high schools.
 Student contact tracing will be completed via attendance for each time a student moves to another class.

 To promote a healthy learning environment, ventilation is another tool we use to reduce viral spread indoors.
 GBSD has always been committed to maintaining appropriate indoor air quality.
 We are enhancing airflow and circulation by:

 -Continuing to bring 100% fresh outside air into the system.